echocrow/osa/README.md

 ## Features

-- Support for most `os` functions (as of Go 1.17).
+- Use `os.*` functions like you normally would.
-- [Monkey-patching](https://en.wikipedia.org/wiki/Monkey_patch) in-memory `os` replacement during testing, allowing for:
+- [Monkey-patch](https://en.wikipedia.org/wiki/Monkey_patch) in-memory `os` replacement during testing, allowing for:
   - Fast file I/O tests without causing any real filesystem reads or writes.
   - Simple stdio (stdin/stdou/stderr) testing without needing to call a subprocess.
   - Exit code catching & testing without needing to call a subprocess.
+- Support for most `os` functions (as of Go 1.17).
 - No extensive rewrites or dependency injections required.
-- Common `os` assert/require test helper functions included.
+- Common `os` assert/require test utility functions included.

 ## Packages

 The following packages are included:

-- `osa`: The main OS abstraction package.
+- [`osa`](https://pkg.go.dev/github.com/echocrow/osa): The main OS abstraction package.
 It determines which `os` functions are supported and tracks the currently active implementation.
 Implementing packages simply need to import this package instead of `"os"`, no further changes required.
-- `osa/oos`: The standard `osa` implementation.
+- [`osa/oos`](https://pkg.go.dev/github.com/echocrow/osa/oos): The standard `osa` implementation.
 This package simply wraps and calls the default `os` functions of the standard library.
 This is the default `osa` implementation, so typically code does not need to import or directly interact with this package.
-- `osa/vos`: The virtual `osa` implementation.
+- [`osa/vos`](https://pkg.go.dev/github.com/echocrow/osa/vos): The virtual `osa` implementation.
 This package mimicks `os` features in-memory, so no real files are created, read, updated, or deleted.
 The package provides a `Patch()` function to inject this implementation for testing.
 Only test packages need to know about this.
-- `osa/testos`: An OS testing helpers library.
+- [`osa/testos`](https://pkg.go.dev/github.com/echocrow/osa/testos): An OS testing helpers library.
 This package provides useful helper functions for repetitive `os` calls and assert/require operations during testing, such as `RequireWrite()`, `RequireMkdirAll()`, `AssertNotExists()`, `AssertFileData()`, `GetStdio()`, and more.
-- `osa/testosa`: An OSA testing library.
+- [`osa/testosa`](https://pkg.go.dev/github.com/echocrow/osa/testosa): An OSA testing library.
 This package provides assertions for custom OSA implementations.

 ## Basic Usage (TLDR)